Framework Guidelines

 Build with the highest warning level (AV2210)

-Configure the development environment to use Warning Level 4 for the C# compiler, and enable the option Treat warnings as errors .
+Configure the development environment to use the highest available warning level for the C# compiler, and enable the option Treat warnings as errors.
 This allows the compiler to enforce the highest possible code quality.

 Avoid LINQ query syntax for simple expressions (AV2220)